 Logically, therefore, one could surmise that the most effective way to reduce costs amid financial crisis would be to cut back on salaries and benefits for fighters, though it should be noted that economic conditions for Islamic State fighters are not the same everywhere.
 For example, circumstances are much better in the north of Syria as opposed to the south.
 Here it should be noted there is still a degree of uncertainty as to the exact scales of salaries among Islamic State members and fighters, and how they may vary, if at all, by rank and region.
-While claims have routinely circulated of basic wages of \$400 a month for local fighters and \$800 a month for foreigners, the only reliable evidence so far comes from docub The existence of this mobilization call was ascertained by the author from a refugee from Palmyra who had fled to the Azaz area in the north Aleppo countryside and had a copy of the document, though the person refused to hand it over/allow it to be photographed.

-ments pointing to a scheme of a basic wage of \$50 a month, with an additional \$50 for each wife, \$35 for each child, \$50 for each sex slave, \$35 for each child of a sex slave, \$50 for each dependent parent, and \$35 each for other dependents (see Item A).20 c There may also be other salary additions such as a daily food allowance, heating costs and bonuses for performing certain duties.
+While claims have routinely circulated of basic wages of \$400 a month for local fighters18 and \$800 a month for foreigners, 19 the only reliable evidence so far comes from documents pointing to a scheme of a basic wage of \$50 a month, with an additional \$50 for each wife, \$35 for each child, \$50 for each sex slave, \$35 for each child of a sex slave, \$50 for each dependent parent, and \$35 each for other dependents (see Item A).
+On the may also be other salary additions such as a daily food allowance, heating costs and bonuses for performing certain duties.